Sustainable Finance Summit

 About

-The Sustainable Finance Summit is a large-scale event bringing together renowned leaders, which aims to establish a constructive dialogue on the relationship between economic development, environmental protection and sustainable development, and on how the finance meets these challenges.
+The Sustainable Finance Summit is a large-scale event organized by Finance Montréal, which brings together renowned leaders and aims to establish a constructive dialogue on the relationship between economic development, environmental protection and sustainable development, and on how the finance meets these challenges.

 Speakers